 Should I filter the water I find?

-For backpacking, I carry the Katadyn Base Camp Water Filter which can scoop up multiple gallons of water, and then use gravity to provide clean water to an entire group of backpackers.
-This is a great solution for hiking with a group, but is expensive and bulky.
+For backpacking, I’ve often lugged the Katadyn Base Camp Water Filter which can scoop up multiple gallons of water, and then use gravity to provide clean water to an entire group of backpackers.
+This is a great solution for hiking with a group, but is expensive, bulky and finnicky.
 This isn’t a good solution for filtering water on the move, but is an excellent solution for the campsite.

 I’ve been casually searching for a good trail running water filter solution for a few years.
 Strapping liters of water onto my back tends to hinder the aesthetic and freedom of running, but is mandatory on long outings.